Learn programming for good instead of profit

 The Unix and Internet Fundamentals is very old and some of the details are outdated, so I'm working on replacing it with my own writings, but for the time being I still recommend it.
 Also, despite the name, most of it isn't specific to Unix or Linux.
-Don't worry if you don't understand everything it says.
-You'll get at least something out of it.
+And don't worry if you don't understand everything it says; you'll get at least something out of it.

-What it covers that I don't yet cover myself: booting (BIOS -> bootloader -> kernel -> init), ASCII and UTF-8, partitions, i-nodes, mount, file permissions, IP, TCP, DNS, HTTP.
+What it covers that I don't yet cover myself: booting (BIOS -> bootloader -> kernel -> init), IP, TCP, DNS, HTTP.

 If you use Windows or Mac as a daily driver, I want to bring up that you should switch to Linux or a similar operating system.
-For ordinary people I say it's okay to keep using Windows or Mac if they find it more convenient, but if your goal is to help fix fundamental pervasive problems with software, I think this is not optional.
+For ordinary people I say it's okay to use Windows or Mac, but if your goal is to help fix fundamental pervasive problems with software, I think this is not optional.
 We don't need more software that only supports proprietary platforms and more programmers that only understand proprietary platforms.

 How does an operating system work?

 Historical note on Unix, POSIX, and Linux

 What is a library?

 What is a syscall?

 How do graphical and windowed programs work?

 My short appendix to that turorial